jpmml/jpmml-transpiler/README.md

             99.9% <= 239,61 milliseconds
 ```

-In the current case, the transpilation has reduced the median evaluation time from 96 millis (for a batch of 1899 data records) to 11 millis, which is almost nine times difference
+In the current case, the transpilation has reduced the median evaluation time from 96 millis (for a batch of 1899 data records) to 11 millis, which is almost nine times difference.

 # License #